 This document sets out our approach to embedding equality and explains where we are focussing our attention and why we want to continue to make changes and improvements.
 Our Improvement Priorities also outline how the council will meet its legal duties outlined in the Equality Act 2010.

-On this page you will also find a copy of our Equality and Diversity update 2016.
-This provides an update on how we delivered against our Equality Improvement Priorities for 2015 - 2016.
-In addition it also helps the council to meet our specific legal obligations outlined in the Equality Act 2010
+On this page you will also find a copy of our Equality and Diversity Progress Report.
+This provides an update on the council’s progress against our Equality Improvement Priorities for 2016 - 2017.
+In addition it helps the council to meet our specific legal duties outlined in the Equality Act 2010.

 Equality and Diversity Policy